 Public Art Program

 A Public Art Reserve Fund was created.
-Money is allocated annually at the discretion of Regional Council. there is also a budgeted allocation from designated capital projects.
+Money is allocated annually at the discretion of Regional Council.
+There is also a budgeted allocation from designated capital projects.

 Public art considered for purchase and display must meet these criteria:

-- esthetic, historic or commemorative objects
+- aesthetic, historic or commemorative objects

 - high quality and unique

 - paintings, sketches, drawings, photographs, sculptures, carvings, metalwork, murals, crests, quilts, tapestries, special architectural and landscaping features

 Note: Public art does not include plaques, or museum or archival collections which may be displayed in public places from time to time.

 The Region's Public Art Advisory Committee (PAAC) was established in 2002 to administer the Region's Public Art Program.
 Information on PAAC membership and Committee's agendas and minutes are available online.

 On Februrary 23, 2017, Regional Council approved the artwork selections for the ION Public Art Project.
 These public art projects will create unique and creative spaces along the ION light rail transit route.
 Please visit regionofwaterloo.ca/rapidtransit or rideion.ca for information on the ION rapid transit project.